5 Methods to Check If Environment Variable is Set in Bash Script

 fi

-I have made the following changes in the previous code.
-First, I assigned LinuxSimply as a string to the var variable and then made it an environment variable using the export command.
+Here, I have made some changes to the previous code.
+First, I assigned LinuxSimply as a string to the var variable and then made it an environment variable using the export

 Another way to check if a variable is set or not is by using the double square bracket [[ … ]] construct in Bash.
 This construct provides more advanced conditional capabilities compared to the single square bracket [ … ] syntax.
 Here I have provided a code that shows how you can use the double square bracket to check if an environment variable is set.
 Let’s check this out.